Starlite Campbell Band: The Language of Curiosity

-Again, it is produced and engineered by Campbell, co-produced by Starlite and mastered by Astley.
-In addition to the band and session musicians Steve Gibson (drums), Gabriele De Vecchio (Grand / upright Piano, Wurlitzer and Hammond organ) and Jonny Henderson (Hammond Organ, Wurlitzer Electric piano, Vox Continental, Hohner Clavinet and Bechstein grand piano).
+It is produced and engineered by Campbell, co-produced by Starlite and mastered by Astley.
+In addition to the band, session musicians Steve Gibson (drums), Gabriele De Vecchio (Grand / upright Piano, Wurlitzer and Hammond organ) and Jonny Henderson (Hammond Organ, Wurlitzer Electric piano, Vox Continental, Hohner Clavinet and Bechstein grand piano) were also featured.
 Some of Henderson's keyboard parts were recorded at Rockfield Studios in Monmouth, Wales.

-The cover photograph was taken by award-winning photographer Stuart Bebb depicting dancing in the streets of Oxford following the relaxation of the COVID-19 restrictions in the United Kingdom.
+The cover photograph was taken by photographer Stuart Bebb depicting dancing in the streets of Oxford following the relaxation of the COVID-19 restrictions in the United Kingdom.

 Starlite Campbell Band Live!

-During the course of the band's career, several live recordings were made and in 2022 eight tracks were mixed and released digitally and on Compact Disc.
-The album features highly improvised and extended versions of tracks from Campbell's solo album ThirtySix plus the bands Language of Curiosity, Blueberry Pie and Procol Harum's A Whiter Shade Of Pale which was released as a single in June 2022.
+During the course of the band's career, several live recordings were made, and in 2022, eight tracks were mixed and released digitally and on Compact Disc.
+The album features improvised and extended versions of tracks from Campbell's solo album ThirtySix plus the bands Language of Curiosity, Blueberry Pie and Procol Harum's A Whiter Shade Of Pale, which was released as a single in June 2022.
 The album has attracted excellent reviews.

 The band digitally released the accompanying album Starlite Campbell Band Live!
 2 in October 2022.

 Starlite.One album

-In July 2023 the couple completed recording an art rock album Starlite.One, which fuses electronic elements with traditional instrumentation.
-Apart from drums and some percussion they played all instruments and recorded in their studio based in Samora Correia, Portugal.
+In July 2023, the couple completed recording an art rock album Starlite.One, which fuses electronic elements with traditional instrumentation.
+Apart from drums and some percussion, they played all instruments and recorded in their studio based in Samora Correia, Portugal.
 It was produced and engineered by Campbell, co-produced by Starlite and mastered by Astley.
 Starlite created the collage artwork on the front and centre gatefold cover with graphic design by Tiago Cruz.

 The album was released on CD, vinyl and digitally on September 1, 2023 with the first single, Saving Me, released on July 7, 2023.
 The second single, The Voting Machine was released on November 2, 2023.
 Both videos were directed and edited by Starlite.

-The album has received a number of very positive reviews achieving five stars in Music News and listed #23 in their top 28 albums of 2023.
+The album has received a number of positive reviews, achieving five stars in Music News and listed #23 in their top 28 albums of 2023.